-Organizational results were mixed.
-Research showed that the mere existence of a mission statement did not have a strong correlation with improved financial performance—but that strong mission statements did.
-Some companies, in their haste to create corporate mission documents, ended up with statements that did not resonate with their audiences or could not stand the test of time.
+Research has shown that the mere existence of a mission statement does not have a strong correlation with improved financial performance—but that strong mission statements do.
+Some companies, in their haste to create corporate mission documents, ended up with statements that do not resonate with their audiences or cannot stand the test of time.

-These rushed company mission statements often shared at least one of three fatal issues, as outlined by Inés Alegre in the Journal of Management and Organization:
+These rushed company mission statements often share at least one of three fatal issues, as outlined by Inés Alegre in the Journal of Management and Organization:

 The 3 Attributes of Failed Corporate Mission Statements